compute-e/Melody-motion-search-code/2018_history.md

 ## v1.0,#1 The original "interesting idea I thought up"
- \- to add as a personal project on GitHub (a few HTML/markdown files), with these options,
+ \- as a personal project on GitHub (a few HTML/markdown files), with these options,
 a similar structure and formatting as below, monospace font for text-based diagrams:

 I've thought up a music melody search pattern/format idea, based on [Parsons Code](https://en.wikipedia.org/wiki/Parsons_code)
-but including how wide each gap between notes is estimated to be and using positions
+but including how wide each gap between notes is estimated to be
-relative to the first note (with a symbol to change this when a new phrase starts).
+and using positions relative to the first note
+(with a symbol to change this when a new phrase starts).

 This new notation detail should make search results for a piece more accurate.

-A similar
-method to mine is the "Numeric scale" used by some choirs but it uses key scale notes.
+A similar method to mine is the "Numeric scale" used by some choirs but it uses key scale notes.

 ```
     *                        0.2)             *
   /   \                      0.1)          *